EOSIO/tropical-example-web-app/README.md

 ### UAL Context

-The UAL React renderer uses [Context](https://reactjs.org/docs/context.html) to expose the objects and functions needed to interact with UAL.
+The UAL Renderer for ReactJS uses [Context](https://reactjs.org/docs/context.html) to expose the objects and functions needed to interact with UAL.
 The context is created by the `UALProvider`.
 There are two methods to gain access to this context:

 1) The `withUAL` [HOC (Higher Order Component)](https://reactjs.org/docs/higher-order-components.html) can be used to pass the `UALProvider` context as props to the wrapped component.